holmesv3/nitf-rs/README.md

 Current project goals are
 - Finish implementing version 2.1 reading (maybe writing)
-  - Verify header/subheader field entries (see [`NitfField`](https://docs.rs/nitf-rs/0.1.4/nitf_rs/nitf_2_1/types/struct.NitfField.html)
+  - Verify header/subheader field entries (see [`NitfField`](https://docs.rs/nitf-rs/0.1.4/nitf_rs/nitf_2_1/types/struct.NitfField.html))
   - Implement logic for various header/subheader inputs
       - For example, return data from an image segment as an array with the appropriate format (right now only `Complex32` supported)
 - Expand with features for various applications of the standard (SICD as a first step)

 ## Example
-In your `Cargo.toml`, include `nitf-rs` as a dependency, or, for the 'latest-and-greatest' features..
+In your `Cargo.toml`, include `nitf-rs` as a dependency, or, for the 'latest-and-greatest' features, pull it from the `main` repository branch
 ```toml
 nitf-rs = {git="https://github.com/holmesv3/nitf-rs.git"}
 ```